Nikhil286240/SNCFETCH/README.md

 Sensors & Control Group Project
 ======

 Welcome to our group project for Sensors and Control Autumn 2022.
-The is git is the final version of a previous git as see here: https://github.com/Nikhil286240/SNC.
+The is git is the final version of a previous git as seen here: https://github.com/Nikhil286240/SNC.

 Viewing Doxygen
 ------